CTR may refer to any of the following:

-Short for click-through rate, CTR is the number of clicks an advertisement gets, divided by the advertisement's impressions.
+1. Short for click-through rate, CTR is the number of clicks an advertisement gets, divided by the advertisement's impressions.
 It is an important tool in measuring the success of an online advertising campaign.
-When an advertiser presents an advertisement to the user (in a web page, an e-mail, or in an app), that presentation is referred to as an impression.
+When advertisers presents an advertisement to users (in a web page, an e-mail, or app), that presentation is referred to as an impression.
 Then, if the user interacts with the advertisement by clicking on it, they are brought to the advertiser's website — this is called "clicking through" the advertisement.

 The clickthrough rate is calculated as number of clickthroughs divided by the number of impressions.
 To express this number as a percentage, multiply it by one hundred.
 For example, if a page had 3,838 impressions and 31 clicks it would have a rounded CTR of 0.81% ((31 / 3,838) * 100 = 0.807 or 0.81%).

 2. CTR was also an abbreviation used to describe the Computing-Tabulating-Recording Company, a company that would later be renamed to the company we know today as IBM.